 Finding a really great classic carrot cake in the supermarket is difficult.
 The solution is to make my own classic small carrot cake recipe which is always moist and delicious.
-If you are looking for a double-layer 6-inch carrot cake made from scratch with a delicious cream cheese frosting, read on!
+If you are looking for a double-layer 6-inch carrot cake for two made from scratch with a delicious cream cheese frosting, read on!

 Simple ingredients you probably already have in the fridge and pantry.